antoinevinial/react-boilerplate/README.md

 My main `.styl` files are localised inside the [/css](./src/css) folder.
 Basically, I use them to create global variables, media-queries, functions and other stuff for the whole project.
 Aside that, I have a single `.styl` file for each new component created, located inside the component folder.

-## Router and routes

-When you're building a website, you need to add different view and match it with specific URL path.
-I use [react-router-dom](https://reacttraining.com/react-router/web/guides/philosophy) for my router.
-It's very easy to render a specific view based on URL
-1. Open the [App.js](./src/App.js) and find the `<Switch>` tag
-2. Inside `<Switch>` tag, add a new line like `<Route path="/mypath" component={myView} />` where **myView** is a separate view file (basically a React Component file only used for view purpose)
-3. Go to your url [http://localhost:3000/mypath](http://localhost:3000/mypath) and you will see your view

-### Specific route params

-There is 2 main features for the routes :
-1. You can add an `exact` attribute to your route.
-If you do this, you URL needs to be exactly equal to the path attribute to render the view.
-If not, if you go to [http://localhost:3000/mypath/blablabla](http://localhost:3000/mypath/blablabla), you would also render the same view even if there is an extra piece inside url.
-2. Inside the path attribute, you can add a dynamic param inside URL (for example, a slug or an id) like `<Route path="/articles/:id" component={myView} />`.
-Thanks to that, you can render the same view for all articles but you can have access to the param inside the view (for example, to fetch the corresponding article).

 ## Components : the basics

 A React Application is basically a stack of several components.
 When you want to create a component, go to the [/components](./src/components) folder and create a new component folder.
 Inside this folder, create a `MyComponent.js` file.
 Every component should has this following piece of code to be a functional React component